rdafr/FRDM-KL25Z/README.md

 # FRDM-KL25Z
-Repository used to show some FRDM KL25Z platform experiences
+Repository used for show some FRDM KL25Z platform experiences